Hexagons - 6-sided polygon - angles, symmetry and properties

 For a regular hexagon, all the interior angles are equal:

-Interior angles of an irregular hexagon
+Interior angles of a regular hexagon

 This means that the interior angle of a regular hexagon is: